Dawson-Pierce/brew-lab/README.md

-# Bayesian Recursive Estimation Workspace
+# Bayesian Recursive Estimation Workspace in MATLAB
 ----------------------------------------

 A custom MATLAB package for target tracking applications.